-- Undergraduate education in Argentina’s public universities are tuition-free, long-term study abroad programs often do not make sense for Argentine students, from an economic perspective, however U.S. colleges and universities may want to consider highlighting short-term programs with students attending public universities in Argentina.
+- Undergraduate education in Argentina’s public universities is tuition-free, and long-term study abroad programs often do not make sense for Argentine students from a financial perspective.
+However, U.S. colleges and universities may want to consider highlighting short-term programs to students attending public universities in Argentina.

-- Rising tuition costs in U.S. universities discourage students from choosing U.S. higher education institutions.
+- Rising tuition at U.S. universities discourages students from choosing U.S. higher education institutions.

-- High inflation and poor currency exchange rates for Argentine currency make it expensive for Argentine students to study abroad.
+- High inflation and poor currency exchange rates for Argentine currency make it expensive for Argentinian students to study abroad.

-- The new elected Government who took office in December 2019 have placed a 30% tax on all foreign purchases including tourism and education, also online applications.
+- The Argentine administration placed a 30% tax on all foreign purchases including tourism and education.

 - Increased competition from other nations, especially European countries.
 Many Argentines have historical linkages to Europe.

-All Information on educational opportunities reaching out to students and parents are through advertisements in social media, e-mails and websites.
-Some private schools and universities have counselors, but many parents and students listen to recommendations from family and friends.
+Parents and students find information on educational opportunities through advertisements on social media, email, and websites.
+Some private schools and universities have counselors, but many parents and students listen to recommendations from family and friends regarding education.

-- FIESA (Feria Internacional de Educacion Superior Argentina/The International Higher Education Fair of Argentina).
-Site: Mar del Plata, Province of Buenos Aires.
-Date: March 16, 2021 suspended for November 2021. (https://www.fiesa2020.com.ar/en/home/
+- FIESA (Feria Internacional de Educación Superior Argentina/The International Higher Education Fair of Argentina)

 - U.S. Commercial Service – Argentina: https://www.trade.gov/argentina

-- U.S. & Foreign Commercial Service Global Education Team: www.trade.gov/education-industry
+- U.S. Commercial Service Global Education Team: https://www.trade.gov/education-industry

 - Industry and Analysis, Office of Supply Chain, Professional & Business Services: https://www.trade.gov/professional-and-business-services